 Definition of Personal Information.
 For this Policy, “Personal Information” means any information provided to Yocto Law®, recorded in any form, about an identifiable individual or any information that permits the identity of an individual to be inferred or determined.
 Personal information does not include names, business addresses and business contact information, such as business titles, email addresses or phone numbers, provided to the Firm for business purposes.

-Purpose for Collection, Use & Disclosure of Personal Information.
-All information concerning the business and affairs of a person or organization acquired by Yocto Law® (i) to determine whether the Firm will enter into a professional relationship with such parties, as defined in a retainer agreement, or (ii) in the course of an established relationship with a client, will be held in strict confidence.
+The purpose for Collection, Use & Disclosure of Personal Information.
+All information concerning the business and affairs of a person or organization acquired by Yocto Law ® (i) to determine whether the Firm will enter into a professional relationship with such parties, as defined in a retainer agreement, or (ii) in the course of an established relationship with a client, will be held in strict confidence.
 Disclosure of such information is only permitted with the express or implicit authorization of the person or organization concerned.

 The only information collected through this website is the information you may voluntarily supply on the Contact page of the Firm’s website.
 Yocto Law does not employ any electronic means to automatically collect Personal Information from any visitor or user of our site or from their computers.
 This website may contain links to other websites that may collect your Personal Information.
 The Firm does not assume any responsibility for the privacy practices, policies or actions of the third parties operating these websites.

-Chief Privacy Officer, Yocto Law, 439 University Avenue, 5th Floor, Toronto, ON M5G 1Y8.
+Chief Privacy Officer, Yocto Law Professional Corporation, 439 University Avenue, 5th Floor, Toronto, ON M5G 1Y8.

 The Firm will always endeavour to provide timely access to your Personal Information.
 However, there may be circumstances where access will not be granted, such as where access would lead to the disclosure of Personal Information of another individual and that individual refuses to provide consent to disclose, or where information is subject to privilege or other legal restrictions.
 You will be notified in all cases of the reason for the denial of access.